Agnieszkalukasiak/Project-1/README.md

 Gallery

-•  The gallery will provide the user with images from Animal Within to give them a better feel for the movie.
+•  The gallery, is a scroll down page, that will provide the user with images from Animal Within to give them a better feel for the movie.

 •	This section is valuable to the user as they will be able to easily identify what type of film this is and get intrigued by the unique visual styling of the movie.